shaik1002/biggitlabbomb/doc/development/ai_features/duo_chat.md

 The state of the prompts is the result of weeks of iteration.
 If you want to change any prompt in the current tool, you must put it behind a feature flag.

-If you have any new or updated prompts, ask members of [Duo Chat team](https://handbook.gitlab.com/handbook/engineering/development/data-science/ai-powered/duo-chat/) to review, because they have significant experience with them.
+If you have any new or updated prompts, ask members of Duo Chat team or AI Framework team to review, because they have significant experience with them.

 ### Troubleshooting